jumpingrivers/meetingsR/index.Rmd

 # Overview {-}

 This site attempts to list R conferences and local useR groups.
 Please feel free to add any missing group or conference.
+In particular, most of the associated twitter names are missing.

 To propose a change, just click the pencil icon in the top left hand corner.

 ### Technical bit {-}